 What is a good slope for a driveway?

-How to Surface a Sloped Driveway | IBRAN
+How to Pave a Steep Driveway | IBRAN

 Author Ted Bromley-Hall